-7% of parents and 8% of children report that a fear of needles is the primary reason for avoiding vaccinations There are simple and effective evidence-based strategies to help manage and reduce needle pain and fear associated with vaccines.
+7% of parents and 8% of children report that a fear of needles is the primary reason for avoiding vaccinations.
+There are simple and effective evidence-based strategies to help manage and reduce needle pain and fear associated with vaccines.
 "When I need a needle, it is all my brain can think about.
 I remember that fear from when I was little.
 Even though I am older now, I still get scared, but I have learned to ask for a moment to take a deep breath and get myself ready."
-Petra, patient partner Section 10: Vaccine Related Pain and Fear Health Professional Resources Reducing Pain During Vaccine Injections: Clinical Practice Guidelines Canadian Medical Association Journal Complete clinical best practice guidelines overview for managing pain during vaccinations.
-View PDF WHO Position Paper on Reducing Pain at the Time of Vaccination World Health Organization A summary of critical points View PDF Immunization Pain Management (clinician focus) Immunize Canada/Immunisation Canada Clinical practice guidelines developed by the Help ELiminate Pain in KIDS (HELPinKIDS) team at the University of Toronto provide guidance for health care providers to help mitigate pain during immunizations.
-Visit Website (Multiple Languages) Commitment to Comfort: Numbing Cream Alberta Health Services A one-page overview of how to use numbing cream to ease pain and discomfort before, during and after immunization.
-View PDF Commitment to Comfort: Using Positive Language Alberta Health Services One-page overview of how to use positive language to ease pain and discomfort before, during and after immunization.
-View PDF Commitment to Comfort: Distraction Techniques Alberta Health Services A one-page overview of how to use distraction techniques during vaccination to ease pain and discomfort before, during and after the procedure.
-View PDF Training Video: Vaccine Administration Procedures for Health Care Professionals Immunize Canada Clinician-specific guide on how to talk to patients before, during and after the procedure and carry out injections.
-Watch VIDEO View PDF Improving the Vaccination Experience: A Guide for Healthcare Professionals Immunize Canada An overview of the CARD System and practical checklist to help integrate the card system into practice.
-View PDF Low-stimulus vaccine clinics help those with sensory sensitivities Alberta Health Services An overview and tips and tricks from a low stimulation vaccination clinic.
-Watch Video Patient/Family Resources Commitment to Comfort: Lessening Pain and Distress During Immunizations Alberta Health Services This website contains information and resources for parents, children and teenagers on managing needle pain and fear before, during and after your appointment.
-Visit Website Strategies for Dealing with Needle Fear and Anxiety Anxiety Canada Seven strategies for dealing with needle fear and links to additional resources.
-View PDF Ask A Scientist: Does it Have to Hurt?
+Petra, patient partner Section 10: Vaccine Related Pain and Fear Health Professional Resources Reducing Pain During Vaccine Injections: Clinical Practice Guidelines Complete clinical best practice guidelines overview for managing pain during vaccinations.
+Canadian Medical Association Journal View PDF Commitment to Comfort: Numbing Cream A one-page overview of how to use numbing cream to ease pain and discomfort before, during and after immunization.
+Alberta Health Services View PDF Commitment to Comfort: Using Positive Language One-page overview of how to use positive language to ease pain and discomfort before, during and after immunization.
+Alberta Health Services View PDF Commitment to Comfort: Distraction Techniques A one-page overview of how to use distraction techniques during vaccination to ease pain and discomfort before, during and after the procedure.
+Alberta Health Services View PDF Vaccination "Tout doux" pour les professionnels de la santé: Prévention de la douleur et de l'anxiété E-learning on pain and distress management strategies during vaccination.
+Toux doux, CHU Sainte Justine Visit Website Pour une vaccination des enfants tout en douceur Summary for health professionals on how to reduce distress and pain during vaccination.
+Toux doux, CHU Sainte Justine View PDF Low-stimulus vaccine clinics help those with sensory sensitivities An overview and tips and tricks from a low stimulation vaccination clinic.
+Alberta Health Services Watch Video WHO Position Paper on Reducing Pain at the Time of Vaccination A summary of critical points World Health Organization View PDF Immunization Pain Management (clinician focus) Clinical practice guidelines developed by the Help ELiminate Pain in KIDS (HELPinKIDS) team at the University of Toronto provide guidance for health care providers to help mitigate pain during immunizations.
+Immunize Canada/Immunisation Canada Visit Website (Multiple Languages) Training Video: Vaccine Administration Procedures for Health Care Professionals Clinician-specific guide on how to talk to patients before, during and after the procedure and carry out injections.
+Immunize Canada Watch video View PDF Improving the Vaccination Experience: A Guide for Healthcare Professionals An overview of the CARD System and practical checklist to help integrate the card system into practice.
+Immunize Canada View PDF Needle Related Fainting: Why does it happen?
+What to do about it?

+Immunize Canada View PDF

+Patient/Family Resources

+Commitment to Comfort: Using Positive Language (for caregivers)

+One-page overview for caregivers on how to use positive language to ease pain and discomfort before, during and after immunization.
+Alberta Health Services View PDF

+Ask A Scientist: Does it Have to Hurt?